All Episodes

 Straight ahead.

-Uh you made a point and you were asking Danielle.
+You made a point, and you were asking Danielle.

 What happened to personal responsibility?

-Why can't people uh that want to be gun owners or that that have the you know the longing to be a gun owner just be responsible for this?
+Why can't people that want to be gun owners or that have the longing to be a gun owner just be responsible for this?

-A gun is not dangerous unless you load it and put your finger on the trigger, and it's called responsibility.
+A gun is not dangerous unless you load it and put your finger on the trigger.

-I was deer hunting when I was uh ten years old.
+I was deer hunting when I was 10 years old.

-I mean, I I know personal responsibility with a firearm.
+I mean, I know personal responsibility with a firearm.

-Look, I agree with you, and I'm not debating with the notion or the fact that there are millions of millions of responsible gun owners in this country.
+Look, I agree with you, and I'm not debating with the notion or the fact that there are millions and millions of responsible gun owners in this country.

 We have drunk driving laws.

-I'm not gonna drunk drive, but there are still laws out there because people do.
+I'm not going to drunk drive, but there are still laws out there because people do.

-We have seat belts and other car safety regulations, because I'm gonna always put myself on a seat belt and my three-year-old in a seat belt because you're responsible.
+We have seatbelts and other car safety regulations because I'm going to always put myself in a seatbelt and my three-year-old in a seatbelt.

-It is my but yeah, I know, but not everybody is.
+It is my, yeah, I know, but not everybody is.

-Because can you imagine growing up knowing you'd shot a child as as a three-year-old?
+Because can you imagine growing up knowing you'd shot a child as a three-year-old?

-Uh I agree with what you're saying, but we already have those laws on the book.
+I agree what you're saying, but we already have those laws on the book.

 You can't just pull your gun out and wave it around.